mathewjose251/pythonworks/Daaily-updates.md

  1) did program on digits to word conversion
  2) and watched tutorial videos of python related to data types of int (integers) and digits to word conversion.

+   progress made on 15 june 2020
+  1) did next program on digits to word conversion

+   progress made on 16 jun 2020
+   1) i did my mistake i did a mistake,i didn't save my file and i got scoldings
+   2) i did research on file handeling and wrote comments on it. to be cont...